-In 2018, 12 moose were seen on the Pagami Creek Fire plot 262.
-Following the fire from 2012-15 only 1 moose had been observed on plot 262 (Figure 16).
-This was suspected to be a response to the time it took for the vegetation to recover to the point where moose found it attractive.
+In 2019, 19 moose were seen on the Pagami Creek Fire plot 262.
+From 2012-2015 after the fire only one moose had been observed on plot 262 (Figure 16).
+This is suspected to be a response to the time it took for the vegetation to recover to the point where moose found it attractive.
 In 2016, moose numbers jumped dramatically to 10 animals and this positive response has continued.
-Since 2016, plot 262 results have outperformed the mean of other high density plots once and underperformed them twice although in all 3 years the results would have put it above the ≥ 8 moose observed threshold necessary to stratify it as a high density plot.
-It will be interesting to track the trend in moose numbers over time and see if the results compare more closely with fires such as Cavity Lake or Ham Lake or if the dominance of regenerating jackpine on much of the plot reduces its attractiveness for moose.
+Since 2016, plot 262 results have outperformed the mean of other high density plots twice and underperformed them twice although in all four years the results would have put it above the $\geq 8$ moose observed threshold necessary to stratify it as a high density plot.
+It will be interesting to track the trend in moose numbers over time and see if the results compare more closely with wildfires such as Cavity Lake or Ham Lake or if the apparent dominance of regenerating jack pine on much of this plot reduces its attractiveness for moose.

-In 2018, 2 other plots overlapping the perimeter of the Pagami Creek Fire and about 5 miles east of plot 262 were surveyed.
+In 2019, two other plots overlapping the perimeter of the Pagami Creek Fire and about 5-10 miles east of plot 262 were surveyed.
 Plot 303 is centered on Ferne Lake and was about 50% impacted by the Pagami Creek Fire.
-In 2018 15 moose were observed on plot 303, 14 inside the fire perimeter.
-Plot 304 on the north side of plot 303 is almost entirely inside the Pagami Creek Fire perimeter and 17 moose were observed there.
-Interestingly, plot 304 was last flown in 2005, well before the Pagami Creek Fire.
-In 2005, 15 moose were observed on the plot.
+In 2019, 29 moose were observed on plot 303, 27 inside the fire perimeter.
+Plot 319 on the north side of Kawishiwi Lake was about 40% impacted by the Pagami Creek Fire.
+Twenty-four moose were observed there with 14 inside the fire perimeter.
+Interestingly, plot 319 was last flown in 2004, well before the Pagami Creek Fire, and 60 moose were observed at that time.